xmos/lib_src/lib_src/doc/rst/lib_src.rst

 The input block size must be a power of 2 and is set by the ``n_in_samples`` argument.
 In the case where more than one channel is to be processed per SRC instance, the total number of input samples expected for each processing call is ``n_in_samples * n_channels_per_instance``.

 There are a number of arrays of structures that must be declared from the application which contain the state, buffers between the FIR stages, state and adapted coefficients (ASRC only).
-There must be one element of each stricture declared for each channel handled by the SRC instance.
+There must be one element of each structure declared for each channel handled by the SRC instance.
 The structures are then all linked into a single control structure, allowing a single reference to be passed each time a call to the SRC is made.

 For the case of SSRC, the following state structures are required::